pBread/2025-twilio-se-hackathon-sssi/README.md

 ### integrate the segment interaction history

 - Pull the previous conversations of this user and provide them to the bot.

+### Fix the selectors issue by including the fetch state in a reselect selector